survivejs/react-book/manuscript/05_react_and_flux.md

 # React and Flux

-You can get quite far by keeping everything in components but eventually that will become painful.
-[Flux application architecture](https://facebook.github.io/flux/docs/overview.html) was designed to help bring clarity to our React applications.
+You can get far by keeping everything in components.
+Eventually that will become painful.
+[Flux application architecture](https://facebook.github.io/flux/docs/overview.html) helps to bring clarity to our React applications.

 Flux will allow us to separate data and application state from our Views.
 This helps us to keep them clean and the application maintainable.
 Flux was designed large teams in mind.
 As a result you might find it quite verbose.
 This comes with great advantages, though, as it can be straightforward to work with.